bedops/bedops/docs/content/installation.rst

 Via pre-built packages
 ======================

-Pre-built binaries offer the easiest installation option for users of BEDOPS.
+Pre-built binaries offer the easiest and fastest installation option for users of BEDOPS.
 At this time, we offer binaries for 32- and 64-bit versions of Linux and OS X (Intel) platforms.

 -----
 Linux